Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Conclusion

 \section{Conclusion}

-In this paper, we introduced a robust multimodal framework for person identification, integrating face, gesture, and voice modalities through an adaptive and confidence-driven fusion strategy.
-Our Trimodal and Bimodal systems leverage a unified neural architecture incorporating modality-specific processing, cross-attention mechanisms, gated fusion, and mistake correction modules.
-This design effectively addresses the challenge of modality loss, significantly outperforming conventional unimodal and late-fusion approaches.
+In this paper, we introduced a robust multimodal framework for person identification, integrating face, motion, and voice modalities through an adaptive and confidence-driven fusion strategy.
+Our Trimodal and Bimodal systems leverage a unified architecture incorporating modality-specific processing, cross-attention mechanisms, gated fusion, and mistake correction modules.
+This design addresses the challenge of modality loss and outperforming conventional unimodal and late-fusion approaches.

-Comprehensive evaluations on the CANDOR dataset, for which we established the first benchmark in this paper, and the established VoxCeleb1 benchmark demonstrate the efficacy of our proposed method.
-The Trimodal system achieves a top-1 accuracy of 99.18\% on CANDOR, while our bimodal configuration attains a remarkable 99.92\% accuracy on VoxCeleb1, establishing a new state-of-the-art in multimodal person identification.
+Comprehensive evaluations on the CANDOR dataset, for which we established the first benchmark in this paper, and the VoxCeleb1 benchmark demonstrate the efficacy of our proposed method.
+The Trimodal system achieves a top-1 accuracy of 99.51\% on CANDOR, while our bimodal configuration attains a remarkable 99.92\% accuracy on VoxCeleb1, establishing a new state-of-the-art in multimodal person identification.
 Ablation studies further confirm the importance of the confidence-weighted fusion and data augmentation strategies in achieving robust performance.

-The insights derived from modality-specific performance analyses underline the complementary nature of face and voice modalities, while highlighting the session-dependent challenges associated with gesture features.
+The insights derived from modality-specific performance analyses underline the complementary nature of face and voice modalities, while highlighting the session-dependent challenges associated with motion features.
 Our confidence-aware fusion mechanism dynamically adapts to modality availability, ensuring consistent identification accuracy even in scenarios with significant modality degradation.

 Future research directions include expanding our framework to integrate body-pose and skeletal keypoints, exploring advanced domain adaptation techniques to generalize across diverse environments, and refining attention and gating mechanisms for even more effective modality integration.